This information will help you prepare for your tracheal or bronchial stent placement at Memorial Sloan Kettering (MSK).

 - Cough blood for longer than 2 days, or an amount greater than a teaspoon

-- Cough up anything unusual, or if the amount or color of your sputum changes
+- Cough up anything unusual, or if the amount or color of your sputum (mucus that you cough up) changes

 - Have sudden shortness of breath or difficulty breathing